mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 * _can you even reset passport numbers_
 * _is it possible that i've done a crime_

-# Part 2: The next four months
+# Act 2: The next four months

 I contacted a _lot_ of people about this.
 If my calculations are correct[^calculations], I contacted at least `PLACEHOLDER_NUMBER` people.
 Eventually I started keeping track of who I talked to in a Google Keep note I now refer to as "the hashtag struggle".
-Here it is in spreadsheet form:
+Here it is in spreadsheet form, so you can see my suffering:

 [^calculations]: I've always wanted to say that.

 ![the hashtag struggle](/img/sunburnt-country/thehashtagstruggle.png)
 *This is how much I went through to publish this blog post*

+//todo make this into a graph diagram? of who I contacted, and who they told me to contact?

 There is a _lot_ going on in this section (a loT), so here is a lil cheat code from present-day me: A checklist of what the heck I was trying to accomplish here.